valentinvogt/npde-summary/chapters/02.typ

   indices of the global basis function covering the given entity.
 Their order is determined by the local numbering of the basis functions.
 E.g., the global index of local basis function 0 is given by `GlobalDofIndices(cell)[0]`.

 - `NumInteriorDofs(const lf::mesh::Entity &)`, returns the number of
-  global basis function *associated with* the given entity (so for a triangle, the number of basis functions in the interior of the triangle, not those of the edges or vertices).
+  global basis functions *associated with* the given entity (so for a triangle, the number of basis functions in the interior of the triangle, not those of the edges or vertices).

 - `InteriorGlobalDofIndices(const lf::mesh::Entity &)`, similar to
   `GlobalDofIndices` but returns only the indices of the global basis